 Citrus and Asian longhorn beetles

 Citrus longhorn beetle, Anoplophora chinensis, and Asian longhorn beetle, A. glabripennis, are non-native wood-boring insects that can cause serious damage to a wide range of broad-leaved trees and shrubs.
-These beetles are not established in Britain and are quarantine organisms in the European Union.
-Any sightings should be reported via Tree Alert.
+These beetles are not established in Britain and quarantine organisms in the European Union.
+They are notifiable and any sightings should be reported via Tree Alert.

 Scientific names Anoplophora chinensis; A. glabripennis